Home Plays Monologues Conference Overnighters Articles Bio Resume Press Gallery Links Contact

 March 2003 – Current. http://www.pwscc.edu/theatre.shtml

-I was hired at the college to coordinate the Last Frontier Theatre Conference, with other duties varying over my time there.
-Highlights included overseeing the transition that followed the departure of the Conference’s founders and the creation of the only AFA program in the UA system (in Playwriting).
-Employee of the month four times (6/2005, 6/2006, 6/2008, 6/2009)
+I was hired at the college to coordinate the Last Frontier Theatre Conference, with other duties varying over my time there (publicity and community outreach, managing a museum, and assisting on almost all aspects of the institution).
+Highlights from coordinating the Conference included overseeing the transition that followed the departure of the Conference’s founders, meeting Arthur Miller, and being given the privilege of coordinating the most meaningful artistic experience of my life.
+Employee of the month six times (6/2005, 6/2006, 6/2008, 6/2009, 5/2010, 12/2011).

 · Last Frontier Theatre Conference.
 Duties include scheduling and running a week-long theatre conference focusing on new work with 250-300 attendees per year.
 Yearly duties include: